airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/explanation/fromSAS/content.md

 By SAS these triangles are **congruent**.

-Thus, any two triangle with the same side lengths will be **congruent**.
+Thus, any two triangles with the same side lengths will be **congruent**.

 ### ASA - Angle Side Angle Congruence